-What is it?
+What is Chase 5/24?

 So they are limiting the number of cards you can signup for in 24 months.
 It wouldn’t be so bad if it was a limit of 5 Chase cards per two years.
 But it’s not.

 What cards does this affect?

 Obviously this one will depend on you, but my suggestion is to plot out what cards you want over the foreseeable future.
-Over a period of approx. 6 months, go for all the NON Chase cards you like that give increased signup bonuses.
-Then go ahead and over the next 6 months apply for 3-4 Chase cards.
-(Or even all 5 – up to you!
-I’d leave one app available for a new special signup bonus you can’t foresee).
+Over a period of approx. 6 months, go for all the Chase Ink cards you would like.
+At the same time you may want one or two Chase personal cards – perhaps a Chase Sapphire Reserve or the Chase Sapphire Preferred.

 Is anyone else doing this?